 This description is intended for those that want to enjoy the scenery and nature on the route – for the serious runners all you need to do is follow the marshals instructions and the tape that will mark the route – you won’t have much time to look around!
 The start will be on Kloof View Road.
 Head towards King George Avenue which should provide plenty of space for the fast runners to spread out!
 Turn right at King George (this becomes Valley Drive) and continue on this road for 2km to the Nkutu Picnic site.

 As you arrive at Nkutu take a moment to enjoy the new entrance built with the money raised from this event.
-Funds raised also paid for the re-tarring and the garden which is struggling to get into good shape!
+Funds raised also paid for the re-tarring of the entrance and the garden which is struggling to get into good shape!
 Take a sharp right turn into the Nkutu Picnic Site (2,3km), through the picnic site (Route-Marker 17) and head for the gorge on the well marked path.
 The first section consists of grasslands with the Nkutu Gorge on your left.

 There are two waterfalls in the Nkutu gorge which are accessible from The Nkutu Trail (Red Trail) on the opposite side of the gorge.
-Along this section you will note one of our BioGuide infomation labels which are an innovative information system we introduced a few years ago.
-Krantzkloof NR is the first nature reserve in South Africa to use this innovative system.
-Continue on the path to a right turn (3.6km) onto the Forest (White) Trail at Route-Marker 15 – there will be a marshal at this point (it will be Martin Huse and we hope he remembers his left from his right this time – in 2014 he inadvertently sent the runners in the wrong direction and we had to reverse the entire route on the run – it was panic stations to get the marshals to the correct spots but most of the runners did not even notice!).
+Along this section you will note one of our BioGuide information labels (Slender Mongoose) which is an innovative information system we introduced a few years ago.
+Krantzkloof NR is the first nature reserve in South Africa to use this system.
+Continue on the path to a right turn (3.6km) onto the Forest Trail at Route-Marker 15 – there will be a marshal at this point (it will be Martin Huse and we hope he remembers his left from his right this time – in 2014 he inadvertently sent the runners in the wrong direction and we had to reverse the entire route on the run – it was panic stations to get the marshals to the correct spots but most of the runners did not even notice!).

 After turning right you run through a grassland section with a fence and private homes on your right.
 The grasslands are Kwazulu-Natal Sandstone Sourveld grasslands which are now an endangered habitat in the eThekwini metro (and in most of KZN).
 Grasslands have been destroyed by rampant development and less than 0,2% of the original hectares are now left under formal protection in the eThekwini Metro area.
 The conservancy is actively involved in rehabilitating and protecting the few remaining patches in Kloof.
 Sections of the reserve are regularly burnt by the reserve staff.
 Fire is an essential part of grassland management and some plants rely on fire for their propagation.
 Take time to have a look at the burnt sections as you will often see some stunning grassland flowers that emerge soon after a burn.
 The path climbs and then drops to the Ingulube (Bushpig) stream (4,3km) (Route-Marker 18) with a reasonably sharp climb after that.
 If you did not spot the small Zebra herd in the previous grassland section then you might see them in this section.